tshepang/blog/content/computing/my future involvement in wajig.rst

 my future involvement in wajig
 ==============================

-:date: 2012-04-11
+:date: 2013-05-27
 :tags: wajig, Python, Tracker

-After releasing `version 2.5`_, I don't intend spending much more time in wajig.
-I want to learn `CPython`_ code in earnest, you know fixing bugs, improving documentation, increasing test coverage.
-I've already started with that, and some of my work has been committed, but am not satisfied yet.
-There's still a few bugs I want to work, blog posts to read, videos to watch...
-I suspect doing this is one good way towards being a decent developer.
+Some stuff I might work on in future:

-This doesn't mean I will abandon wajig of course.
-It means I intend to keep it on maintenance mode (i.e. fixing bugs).
-I will even work on an odd feature request (there aren't many of those).
-But one thing I might work on:
+-  I want to start using argcomplete__ at some point, a more dynamic shell completion tool, replacing the current hand-rolled solution.

--  someone asked me to restore gjig, the GUI tool that I removed from wajig some releases ago; this will be an opportunity to learn GTK+ again; I did a bit of it, even contributing patches (`Tracker project`_), but was never quite confident
+   I find shell programming hard, and argcomplete, which is inspired by optcomplete__ is a brilliant workaround.

--  whenever someone ports `optcomplete`_ to `argparse`_, I gonna put it in wajig; I find shell programming hard, and optcomplete is a brilliant workaround
+-  Someone asked me to restore gjig, the GUI tool that `I removed from wajig`__ some releases ago.
+This will be an opportunity to learn GTK+ again.
+I did a bit of it, even contributing patches (`Tracker project`__), but was never quite confident.
+It's very likely that I won't work on this... too much work.

 --------------

-For the work I did in the past working on wajig, have a look at `its tag`_.
+Here's the work I did in the past working on wajig, have a look at `its tag`_.
 Off the top of my head:

 -  improved, simplied packaging